 Understanding Confidentiality and Privacy

-If an individual is unsure of which resource to contact and wants to explore options, SHARE is always a good place to start; SHARE may be reached at 203-432-2000.
+If an individual is unsure of which resource to contact and wants to explore options, SHARE is a good place to start; SHARE may be reached at 203-432-2000.

-Confidential Resources
+Confidential and Exempt Resources

 When consulted in their professional capacities, SHARE counselors, healthcare providers, and chaplains will not reveal any information shared without explicit permission from the individual except in circumstances where there is an ongoing threat to the individual or another person’s health and safety.

-Other Campus Resources
+Other Campus Resources (not confidential, but will protect privacy)

-Deputy Title IX Coordinators report information about disclosures to the Title IX office, which provides guidance on supportive measures and oversight on actions taken to address sexual misconduct.
+Deputy Title IX Coordinators report information about disclosures to the Title IX Office, which provides guidance on supportive measures and oversight on actions taken to address sexual misconduct.
 In cases of sexual assault or other criminal conduct, Deputy Title IX Coordinators will share nonidentifying details about the incident with the Yale Police Department for statistical purposes (as required by the federal Clery Act), and will advise about the resources and assistance that the police can provide.

 Yale Police officers are trained to receive reports of sexual misconduct with sensitivity and will provide information regarding possible criminal investigations, as well as victim services and University resources.
 The Yale Police will share information about reports of sexual misconduct with the Title IX Office.
 Additionally, in certain cases involving reports of domestic violence, the Yale Police may be required to take actions under Connecticut law.